N. Korea rips 'lunatic' Trump as US moves B-52 bombers to Guam

 The Wasp will be based in Sasebo, Japan, and become the flagship of the US Navy's Upgunned Expeditionary Strike Group in the Pacific, the service said.
 It replaces the USS Bonhomme Richard, which has not been upgraded to handle the F-35s.

-More than 6,000 sailors assigned to the Carl Vinson Strike Group left San Diego earlier this month for a regularly scheduled deployment to the Western Pacific, according to the US Navy.
+Meanwhile, more than 6,000 sailors assigned to the Carl Vinson Strike Group left San Diego earlier this month for a regularly scheduled deployment to the Western Pacific, according to the US Navy.

-Led by the 97,000-ton USS Carl Vinson aircraft carrier, the strike group includes a guided-missile cruiser and two destroyers in addition to the accompanying airwing.
+Led by the 97,000-ton aircraft carrier USS Carl Vinson, the strike group includes a guided-missile cruiser and two destroyers in addition to the accompanying air wing.